Concentrates Guide

 Products: Live Rosin, Live Rosin Sauce

-Cons: Expensive process, requires fresh-frozen material, lower yields
+Cons: Expensive process, lower yields

 Fresh-Frozen Hydrocarbon